 This isn’t particularly unfavorable for this app, but this is correct for almost all online language education.

-Their levels A1, A2, B1, B2, and C1 aren’t precisely like CEFR-based Spanish DELE or SIELE, Italian CELI, CAPLE Portuguese, German Zertifikat Deutsch, or French DELF.
+Their A1, A2, B1, B2, and C1 aren’t precisely like CEFR-based Spanish DELE or SIELE, Italian CELI, CAPLE Portuguese, German Zertifikat Deutsch, or French DELF.

 The quality of the placement test varies and is not up to the mark.
 It is not like the CEFR levels.